imdeepmind/imdeepmind.github.io/docs/databases/sql/cte.md

 **Explanation:**

 - The CTE `avg_salary` calculates a single value.
-- The main query references it for filtering, making the query clearer than a nested subquery.
+- The main query references it for filtering, making the query way clearer than a nested subquery would be.

 ### Example 2: Multiple CTEs

-You can define **multiple CTEs** in a single query.
+We can define **multiple CTEs** in a single query.

 ```sql
 WITH dept_avg AS (